Itguykunal/deepdoctation/README.md

 python App.py
 ```

-Open your browser and visit:
+Then open your browser and go to:
 [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 ---